gzachariadis/Knowledge/README.md

 **_ Note to Self, Find a Way to do the same with Encoding as Language or Find a Way when Creating or Editing UTF-16 files to be able to create them using UTF-16 Default Encoding _**

-- Files - Auto Save: `after Delay`
+- Files - Auto Save: `after Delay` or another option `on Focus Change` switching between files will trigger it.

 - Files - Auto Save Delay: `100`

 - Files - Refactoring - Auto Save: ✅

+- Files - Hot Exit : `on ExitandWIndowClose`

 ## Outline